Inflectra/rapise-documentation/docs/Guide/Frameworks/parameters.md

     ```

     To explore a practical application of multiselect and datacolumn parameters, please refer to [this knowledge base article](https://www.inflectra.com/Support/KnowledgeBase/KB760.aspx) for a real-life example.

+#### Environment Parameter

+!!! note "Added in Rapise 9.1"

+An `Environment` parameter reads its value from a system environment variable.
+This is useful when you need to access machine-specific or CI/CD pipeline configuration without hardcoding values in your test framework.

+To create an environment parameter, click the `Add Parameter` button, enter the parameter name (this must match the environment variable name, e.g., `OS`, `COMPUTERNAME`, `BUILD_NUMBER`), select `environment` as the type, and optionally specify a default value that will be used when the environment variable is not set.

+Environment parameters are displayed with a lock icon :material-lock-outline: in the Parameters table, indicating that their values are read from the system and cannot be edited directly in the dashboard.

+Use environment parameters in RVL just like any other parameter—select `testparam` as the ParamType and choose the parameter name.
+At runtime, Rapise reads the current value of the environment variable and uses it in your test.

+**Common use cases:**

+- Reading OS type or computer name for conditional test logic
+- Accessing CI/CD variables like `BUILD_NUMBER`, `BRANCH_NAME`, or `ENVIRONMENT`
+- Using deployment-specific settings without modifying test parameters

 ### Builtin Parameters